chibasky/hll/pages/Update 12, Falling Dark.md

 	- [Fixed] Players do not get suppressed from bombing run fire when in artillery reload seat
 	- [Fixed] Players do not get suppressed from strafing run fire when in artillery reload seat
 	- [Fixed] Deploying an LMG on a wooden beam of a specific barn causes graphical issue and un-deploys the LMG.
-	- [Fixed] Half-Track spawn icon appears when the engine is on in Locked enemy territory
+	- [Fixed] Half-Track [[Spawn]] icon appears when the engine is on in Locked enemy territory
 	- [Fixed] During idle animation the left hand is misaligned and clips through the weapon while holding any Rifle or Sniper Rifle
-	- [Fixed] The player is unable to deploy or to enter the Change Role menu in certain scenarios after they've been switched to the other team via RCon during the last 3 seconds of deployment
+	- [Fixed] The player is unable to deploy or to enter the Change Role menu in certain scenarios after they've been switched to the other team via [[RCon]] during the last 3 seconds of deployment
 	- [Fixed] The Anti-Tank gun turret will collide with vehicles, potentially causing collision/physics issues
 	- [Fixed] Missing glass in [[Opel Blitz]] asset
 	- [Fixed] [[Eastern Wood Peewee]] can be heard in [[Hürtgen Forest]] Map